 About human trafficking and slavery

-Human trafficking and slavery are serious crimes and a violation of human rights.
-This includes forced labour and forced marriage.
+Human trafficking and slavery, including forced labour and forced marriage, are serious crimes and a violation of human rights.
 We are committed to combatting these crimes and supporting those who have experienced trafficking and slavery.

 Humans may be trafficked for: